Jogai/Detached-Mapper/README.md

 Install from nuget:

-`Install-Package Ma.EntityFrameworkCore.GraphManager`
+`Install-Package EntityFrameworkCore.GraphManager`

 ## Usage:

 1. Your mapping classes should intherit `ExtendedEntityTypeConfiguration<TEntity>`, where `TEntity` is type of entity which you are configuring mappings for.
-To be able to do so, you have to add **Ma.EntityFrameworkCore.GraphManager.CustomMappings** namespace to unsings section.
+To be able to do so, you have to add **EntityFrameworkCore.GraphManager.CustomMappings** namespace to unsings section.
 Remember that, *you do not have to inherit this configuration class* if you do not need any custom mappings (i.e. unique keys, not updated properties and etc.).
 Automatic state defining should still work without this.
-2. Add **Ma.EntityFrameworkCore.GraphManager** to your usings section where to you want to add or update entities.
+2. Add **EntityFrameworkCore.GraphManager** to your usings section where to you want to add or update entities.
 3. Define state of whole graph using just one line: `context.AddOrUpdate(entity);`

 ### Further reading: